evant/sparkle/docs/notes.md

 You can use arbitrary expressions when calling another paragraph.
 However, using the infix `and` operator is ambiguous in this case so it's disabled in this context.
 You can either: use the prefix version, use an alternate name, or assign to a variable and use that instead. ex:
-`I remembered to give my friend Appljack's apples plus 1 and add Rarity's dresses and 2.`
+`I remembered to give my friend using Appljack's apples plus 1 and add Rarity's dresses and 2.`

 ## Scoping